josedv82/public_sport_science_datasets/README.md

 ---
 ### How to contribute
 Contributions to help grow this resource are more than welcome so others can benefit.
+Contributors will be visible on this page.
 The only requirements are:

 * Update the `README` file with a bullet point refering to your dataset, following the same format including: title, brief explanation, download link, source link, file type.